chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

 With a background in *Medicine* and *business consulting*, I love bringing new perspectives on my journey in Data Science which is grounded in critical thinking and looking at projects with the larger business objective in mind.

+Feel free to explore this space as I continue to develop my skills and intuition in the exciting realm of data science.

 ## My Projects
 * **Machine Learning**
   - **Classical Machine Learning**